-While GLP-2 is a very important postnatal hormone for gut development, in human milk and colostrum IGF-1 is one of the most abundant hormones.
-IGF-1 is not only important postnatally provided in human breastmilk, but the placenta secretes IGF-1, and during gestation fetal circulating IGF-1 increases.
-At birth, levels of serum IGF-1 are positively correlated to the size of the infant and fat mass.
-IGF-1 increases during the last trimester, when there is an exponential increase in gut growth.
-Therefore, IGF-1 is a vital trophic factor for intestinal maturation.
-IGF-1 is produced via the liver, and IGF-1 levels are reciprocally regulated via insulin-like growth factor binding proteins (IGFBP), which inhibit IGF-1 bioactivity.
+While GLP-2 is a very important postnatal hormone for gut development, in human milk and colostrum IGF-1 is one of the most abundant hormones.230 IGF-1 is not only important postnatally provided in human breastmilk, but the placenta secretes IGF-1, and during gestation fetal circulating IGF-1 increases.
+At birth, levels of serum IGF-1 are positively correlated to the size of the infant and fat mass.230 IGF-1 increases during the last trimester, when there is an exponential increase in gut growth.230 Therefore, IGF-1 is a vital trophic factor for intestinal maturation.230 IGF-1 is produced via the liver, and IGF-1 levels are reciprocally regulated via insulin-like growth factor binding proteins (IGFBP), which inhibit IGF-1 bioactivity.230

-IGF-1 is expressed on smooth muscle cells, when piglets with a 75% bowel resection were given infant formula with colostrum protein concentrate, containing IGF-1 and IGFBPs, there was a significant increase in muscle width and the number of muscle cells.
-This muscular hypertrophy and adaptation could lead to changes in transit time etc. that have not been evaluated throughout the literature.
-When rats underwent a 90% small bowel resection, and were given growth hormone (GH), IGF-1 or GLP-2 all given subcutaneously, after 14 days there were significantly increased weight gain in all hormone treated groups compared to control.
-Villus height was also significantly increased for IGF-1 rats compared to the control resected group.

-As discussed throughout, TPN induces mucosal atrophy, and in mice maintained on TPN with or without an infusion of recombinant human IGF-1, dosed as 2.5 mg/kg/d IGF-1 was able to reverse some of this atrophy, specifically the jejunal muscularis atrophy.
-The TPN induced atrophy was reversed with IGF-1 for small bowel mass along with the reduction in small bowel protein and DNA concentrations.A highlight from this study is that TPN decreased IGFBP-5 mRNA expression by 60%, while IGF-1 in TPN increased IGFBP-5 mRNA by 200%.
-These results were all compared to enteral fed mice for reference in terms of mucosal atrophy.
-There was significantly increased IGF-1 serum concentrations with the IGF-1 administration, along with a significant increase in spleen and kidney mass.
+IGF-1 is expressed on smooth muscle cells, when piglets with a 75% bowel resection were given infant formula with colostrum protein concentrate, containing IGF-1 and IGFBPs, there was a significant increase in muscle width and the number of muscle cells.231 This muscular hypertrophy and adaptation could lead to changes in transit time etc. that have not been evaluated throughout the literature.
+When rats underwent a 90% small bowel resection, and were given growth hormone (GH), IGF-1 or GLP-2 all given subcutaneously, after 14 days there were significantly increased weight gain in all hormone treated groups compared to control.232 Villus height was also significantly increased for IGF-1 rats compared to the control resected group.232 to reverse some of this atrophy, specifically the jejunal muscularis atrophy.233 The TPN induced atrophy was reversed with IGF-1 for small bowel mass along with the reduction in small bowel protein and DNA concentrations.233A highlight from this study is that TPN decreased IGFBP-5 mRNA expression by 60%, while IGF-1 in TPN increased IGFBP-5 mRNA by 200%.233 These results were all compared to enteral fed mice for reference in terms of mucosal atrophy.233 There was significantly increased IGF-1 serum concentrations with the IGF-1 administration, along with a significant increase in spleen and kidney mass.233